wandb/docs/content/guides/integrations/databricks.md

 1. Install wandb in the cluster

-    Navigate to your cluster configuration, choose your cluster, click on Libraries, then on Install New, Choose PyPI and add the package `wandb`.
+    Navigate to your cluster configuration, choose your cluster, click **Libraries**.
+Click **Install New**, choose **PyPI**, and add the package `wandb`.

 2. Set up authentication

-    To authenticate your W&B account you can add a databricks secret which your notebooks can query.
+    To authenticate your W&B account you can add a Databricks secret which your notebooks can query.

     ```bash
     # install databricks cli